❯ parkerjones.dev

 I've been running coding agents against real work for a while now, and the thing nobody warns you about is the output tax.
 Every time the agent runs git status, cargo test, or aws lambda list-functions, the entire wall of text it gets back is fed into the model's context.
 You pay for those tokens once when they arrive — and then again on every single turn after, because that output sits in the context window and gets re-sent until the conversation ends.

 Most of that text is noise.
 ANSI color codes.
 Timestamps.
 Table columns I don't care about.
 JSON fields I'll never read.
-So I built a small Rust tool to strip it out before it ever reaches the model.
-I call it RTK — Rust Token Killer.
+So I started routing every command through RTK (Rust Token Killer) — an open-source CLI proxy, written in Rust, built to strip exactly this kind of bloat before it reaches the model.
+It's a brew install rtk away.

 Here's what it's done across my last few thousand commands: